Select therapeutic use:

 Indications for PROTONIX for ORAL SUSP:

 Short-term treatment (up to 8 weeks) and maintenance of healing of erosive esophagitis (EE).
-Pathological hypersecretory conditions (eg, Zollinger-Ellison syndrome).
+Long-term treatment of pathological hypersecretory conditions (eg, Zollinger-Ellison syndrome).

 Swallow whole.
 Do not crush or chew granules.
 Susp: Take 30 mins before a meal.
 Mix contents of packet in 5mL of apple juice or applesauce (do not mix in water, other liquids or foods); then swallow.
-May give via NG tube (see full labeling).
+May give via NG or gastrostomy tube (see full labeling).
 Treatment of EE: 40mg once daily for ≤8 weeks; if not healed, may repeat for 8 more weeks.
 Maintenance of EE healing: 40mg once daily.
-Pathological hypersecretory conditions: initially 40mg twice daily; max 240mg/day.
+Hypersecretory conditions: initially 40mg twice daily; max 240mg/day.

 Proton pump inhibitor.